Those first few weeks with baby are a time for you to get to know each other, access any care you might need, and

 Researchers have found that when it comes to protecting women against postpartum mood disorders and depression, six months is an ideal length of time for maternity leave.
 Unfortunately, most working women can’t take six months off after they have a baby, so if you fall into this category, just know that the longer you can take off, the better.
 Every little bit helps!

-In the days, weeks, and months after he is born, your baby will be doing some serious adjusting to the light, sounds, and feel of his new world.
-It’s important for you to be around him as often as possible to reassure him through skin-to-skin contact, care, and love.
+In the days, weeks, and months after they are born, your baby will be doing some serious adjusting to the light, sounds, and feel of their new world.
+It’s important for you to be around them as often as possible to reassure them through skin-to-skin contact, care, and love.

 In addition to the emotional and physical bond that your closeness with your little one helps foster, being on leave in the early weeks of a child’s life makes it easier for parents to take their babies to health care provider check-ups and immunizations, which has long-term positive effects on health.